6 News Special – “Celebrating the Class of 2020”

-Graduating from school was never supposed to be like the Class of 2020 is experiencing.
+Graduating from school was never supposed to be what the Class of 2020 is experiencing.
 The COVID-19 pandemic caused schools to close early and graduation ceremonies to go virtual.

 The special is hosted by 6 News anchor Sheri Jones and you can watch it without commercial interruptions in the video above.